From Per-Image Low-Rank to Encoding Mismatch: Rethinking Feature Distillation in Vision Transformers: Representation Analysis

-\subsection{Token-level high utilization}
+\Cref{fig:overview} summarizes CaiT-S24 at the last layer. \textbf{Each image is easy to compress (sample-wise low rank).} In \cref{fig:overview}c--d, per-image SVD shows that the last-layer token matrix of \emph{each image} concentrates energy quickly: the 99th-percentile ranks are $d_{\mathrm{SVD}}(95\%)=61$ and $d_{\mathrm{SVD}}(99\%)=121$.
+This means that for almost all images there exists an \emph{input-specific} low-dimensional subspace that reconstructs the teacher features well. \textbf{But the dataset is not low-rank under a shared projector (subspace rotation).} In \cref{fig:overview}a--d, dataset-level PCA shows that a \emph{single fixed} subspace must be much wider to work for most images: to preserve $95\%$ energy for $\sim99\%$ of images, CaiT-S24 requires $d_{\mathrm{PCA}}(95\%)=302/384$ dimensions (and $d_{\mathrm{PCA}}(99\%)=359/384$).
+This gap between per-image SVD and shared PCA indicates substantial \emph{subspace rotation} across inputs.
+Images live in low-dimensional subspaces, but those subspaces vary in orientation. \textbf{The pattern is universal.}

+\Cref{tab:svd} extends this comparison across architectures and training regimes.
+Per-image SVD effective dimensions are often far below both $D$ and the token ceiling $N$, but dataset-level PCA requires a shared subspace that is dramatically wider and often approaches the full channel dimension.
+For example, ViT-Large needs only $39$ dimensions per image for $95\%$ SVD energy, but needs $694/1024$ dimensions for $95\%$ energy under a shared PCA basis.
+Appendix~\ref{app:mismatch} provides the corresponding four-panel visual diagnostics for these models, mirroring \cref{fig:overview}.
+Taken together one can make a conclusion that \textbf{a single narrow fixed interface is not guaranteed to match the teacher across images}, even though each image is individually compressible.

+\subsection{Token-Level High Utilization}

 We now turn to SEP to assess how heavily each token uses its available channel modes.
-We compute the cumulative spectral energy curves at the last layer for a range of architectures (ViT-Tiny/Small/Large/Huge, CaiT-S24, Swin-Small), averaged over 1000 ImageNet validation images, and plot them against the normalized frequency index $d/D^\prime$.

-Empirically, curves in \cref{fig:SEP} are remarkably similar across architectures.
-Horizontal reference lines at desired energy intersect the models at almost the \textbf{same} normalized bandwidth fractions, yielding a nearly diagonal profile: approximately $50\%/60\%/70\%/80\%/90\%$ of the energy is captured by $\sim 0.50/0.60/0.70/0.80/0.90$ of the frequency bins, respectively.
-For each architecture we also report $b_\alpha$ statistics over 1,000 images and provide per-model SEP curves with mean and std bands in Appendix~\ref{sec:app-b}.
+We compute the cumulative spectral energy curves at the last layer for a range of architectures and training regimes, average them over the same 1,000 ImageNet validation images used elsewhere in the paper, and plot them against the normalized bandwidth $d/D$.
+A large $b_{\alpha}$ (e.g., $b_{90}\approx0.9$) indicates that the token spreads its energy across most of the available channel modes.
+Empirically, the curves in \cref{fig:SEP} are remarkably similar across architectures and remain close to diagonal: approximately $50\%/60\%/70\%/80\%/90\%$ of the energy is captured by $\sim0.50/0.60/0.70/0.80/0.90$ of the channel bandwidth, respectively.
+For each architecture we also report $b_\alpha$ statistics over 1,000 images and provide per-model SEP curves with mean and std bands in \Cref{app:sep}.